apurvwagh/DevOps-interview-questions-/Senerio-based-set1.md

 Application

   ↓
-Database / External APIs
+Database / External APIs**

 Identify the failing layer, restore service, validate application health, and monitor the environment before closing the incident.

 ⸻

-Prevention
+**Prevention
+**

-Proper Readiness and Liveness probes
+1)Proper Readiness and Liveness probes

-Deployment smoke tests
+2)Deployment smoke tests

-Canary or Blue-Green deployments
+3) Canary or Blue-Green deployments

-Continuous endpoint monitoring
+4) Continuous endpoint monitoring

-Prometheus & Grafana alerts
+5) Prometheus & Grafana alerts

-Synthetic monitoring
+6) Synthetic monitoring

 Rollback automation

 ⸻

-How I Would Answer in the Interview
+**How I Would Answer in the Interview**

 “If users are receiving HTTP 503 errors while all Kubernetes pods are running, I wouldn’t assume the application is healthy because a Running pod doesn’t necessarily mean it’s Ready to serve traffic.
 My first priority is understanding the business impact by determining whether the issue affects all users, a specific region, or only certain APIs.